Requirements for Electronic Waste Recycling Facilities

 Electronic Waste Recycling Facility requirements:

 - Submit a one-time registration and registration fee.
-No later than January 1, 2011, owners/operators of electronic waste recycling facilities in the state must register with the department on the first form below, and submit a one-time registration fee of $250 accompanied by the second form below.
-Electronic waste recycling facilities commencing operations on or after January 1, 2011, shall register with the department at least thirty days prior to receiving any electronic waste.
-A registration is effective upon acceptance by the department and upon receipt of the registration fee.
+Owners/operators of electronic waste recycling facilities in the state must register with the department using the first form below, and submit a one-time registration fee of $250 accompanied by the second form below, at least thirty days prior to receiving any electronic waste.
+A registration is effective upon acceptance by the department.
 If a person operates both an electronic waste recycling facility and an electronic waste consolidation facility, only one registration fee must be paid.

 - Submit an annual report.
-By March 1st annually, owners/operators of electronic waste recycling facilities must submit to the department an annual report for the previous calendar year, on the following form:
+By March 1st annually, owners/operators of electronic waste recycling facilities must submit to the department an annual report for the previous calendar year, using the following form:

 - REC-REP: Annual Report for NYS Electronic Waste Recycling Facilities PDF (392 KB)